 My qualifications are in mat based Pilates and standing Pilates, as well as pre and postnatal Pilates care.
 I like to offer a dynamic feel to my teaching with an emphasis on flow and freedom of movement.
 My classes help people in all aspects of their day to day lives, from the person who has to spend hours sitting at their desk all day suffering from back pain to the elite athlete training for their upcoming marathon.
 All ages and abilities can feel the benefit from practising Pilates; the breathing technique and concentration required to perform the exercise leaves you feeling calm and clear in the mind and relaxed, even though the body has been physically challenged.
 Key benefits include gaining a better posture, which in turn relieves the joints and allows the systems of the body to perform effectively, plus improved balance, coordination, strength and flexibility.

-I'll be running two Pilates Retreats at Sweet Nothings this year.
+I'll be running one Pilates Retreat at Sweet Nothings this year.
 Click here to read the details on the calendar page.